mohndng/sptfy/README.md

 # SpoTeaPy Account Generator
-Creates random spotify account.
+Creates a random spotify account.

 ## Information
- This tool was belong to its rightful owner.
-I am not owning some of the source codes instead this repository will be used as requested only for cloning.
-Only proxies are mine.😅
+ This tool belongs to its rightful owner/s.
+I do not claim ownership of all the source codes, instead this repository will be used as requested only for cloning.
+I only own the proxies used here.😅

 ## Preview
 ![](https://i.imgur.com/w6uwpH6.png)